The Dark Tower V: Wolves of the Calla: Plot summary

 While planning the battle with the Wolves, Roland and Jake notice bizarre changes in Susannah's behavior, which are linked to the time when she coupled with the demon in the stone circle.
 Susannah turns out to have been hiding the fact that she was impregnated by the demon.
 Susannah later reveals to the ka-tet that she herself has come to grips with it, and knowledge of a second personality living in her named Mia "daughter of none" is shared.

 Andy turns out to be an emissary for the Wolves.
 The father of Jake's new friend Benny Slightman has betrayed the Calla by feeding Andy information in exchange for sparing Benny from going to Thunderclap.
 Jake follows the two conspirators to "The Dogan", a military outpost between the Calla and Thunderclap.
 (Note: Which is also featured in The Dark Tower: The Long Road Home.)
 There, he discovers a surveillance system that monitors the entire Calla, and overhears Andy and Slightman communicating with someone named Finli o'Tego.
 Jake tells Roland, who shows mercy by not killing Slightman, instead leaving him alive for his son and Jake's sake.
 Eddie also blinds Andy and decommissions him for his part in the Wolves' attack.

 On the day of the Wolves' arrival, Roland reveals what he has gleaned from their investigation to his attack team: the Wolves are not men, but robots, much like Andy himself.
 The Wolves attack, using weapons resembling snitches and lightsabers, and have Doctor Doom-like visages.
-The gunslingers, aided by plate-throwing women in the Calla, defeat the wolves with only a few casualties (including Benny Slightman, to Jake's dismay), while the children are safely hidden in a rice patch nearby.
+The gunslingers hide the children in a rice patch and lay a false trail to lure the Wolves in, then ambush them with the help of plate-throwing women in the Calla.
+All of the Wolves are killed, while the defenders suffer only two deaths – a thrower and Benny, the latter of which greatly dismays Jake.

-After the battle, Mia takes over the body of Susannah and flees to Doorway Cave, where she uses Black Thirteen to transport herself to New York.
+After the battle, Mia takes control of Susannah's body and flees to Doorway Cave, where she uses Black Thirteen to transport herself to New York.
 Roland, Jake, Eddie, and Callahan follow her there but are too late; Mia and Black Thirteen are gone, and the door in the cave is closed.
 While looking through Tower's books in the cave, Callahan makes a discovery that causes him to question his own existence: a fictional novel called 'Salem's Lot, written by someone named Stephen King, that seems to recount his encounters with Barlow and the vampires.